cilphex/dropkick/README.md

 **Notice**

 - This was a hackathon project so it may have bugs
-- May only work in Chrome
+- Currently only works in Chrome.
+RTC (the p2p stuff) was new at the time and very fragile.
+Was not programmed to modern spec and interoperability.

 --